Shoaibashk/notes/docs/MCN/Unit-1/Unit-1.md

 ## Grade of Service(GOS)

-1. The porportion of calls that is lost or delayed due to congestion is a measure of the quality of the service provided.
+1. The proportion of calls that is lost or delayed due to congestion is a measure of the quality of the service provided.
 It is called **grade of       service (GOS) B**.

 2. If GOS is too large it will result in many users unable to make successfull calls and thus dissatisfied.
 3. If GOS is too small , unnecessory expenditure on equipment which is rarly used is made.